 What is a sprain?

-the signs of a sprain are often less obvious than fracture symptoms, there is
+While the signs of a sprain are often less obvious than fracture symptoms, there is some overlap:

 Tenderness in your soft tissue (“If you look at the back of your wrist on the pinky side, there’s a bone that sticks out a little bit.
 You can also push down on the thumb side and feel a bone there.
 If you have a sprain, it will feel swollen and tender all over the wrist and not just on the bone parts,” explains Dr. Star.)